-Perce entage of ownershi p (%)
+Percentage of ownership (%)

-June 30, December 31, June 30,
+31 December, 31 December,

-Investor Subsidiary Main businesses 2022 2021 2021
+Investor Subsidiary Main businesses 2022 2021

-The Company Pei Jin International Wholesale and retail of 100% 100% 100%
+The Company Pei Jin International Co., Ltd. Wholesale and retail of drugs 100% 100%

-Co., Ltd. drugs and medicines
+and medicines

-(4) Foreign currency transactions
+(4)Foreign currency transactions

 The Group's consolidated financial statements are presented in NT\$, which is also the Company's functional currency.
-Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.

-Transactions in foreign currencies are initially recorded by the Group entities at their respective functional currency rates prevailing at the date of the transaction.
+Transactions in foreign currencies are initially recorded at their respective functional currency rates prevailing at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency closing rate of exchange ruling at the reporting date.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
-Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
+Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rates of the initial transactions.